MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 Now, back to the mystery of the missing photons, or the systematic absence of photons with a particular wavelengths.
 See how the pieces piece together?

-Those missing photons are not coincidence--but \textbf{fulfill the exact wavelength needed for transitions of electrons between shells!}, so instead of reaching the lends of our telescope, they get absorbed by the atoms comprising of the object that we are observing.
+Those missing photons are not coincidence, but fulfill the exact wavelength needed for transitions of electrons between shells, so instead of reaching the lens of our telescope, they get absorbed by the atoms comprising of the object that we are observing.

 And since this wavelength is different for every shell changes for every atom, it's an effective unique ID given to every single atom in the universe.
 One can look at the wavelength on which the dip occurs, enter it into the database and know what type of the atom is the culprit!